skimzor/SZ-POCO/README.md

 - Conveniently-placed solder pads for aftermarket IPS screen kit controls
 - IR blasters relocated to where the contrast wheel would normally sit in the Game Boy Pocket
 - Option for tactile buttons on the directional pad, A/B, and start/select buttons (picture below is of an older revision of the PCB)
-- Reduced component transfer from donor Game Boy Color
+- Reduced component transfer from donor Game Boy Color console

 ![](images/pcb_front.JPEG)
 ![](images/pcb_back.JPEG)